-In this guide, we will cover lots of queries and questions around finding, buying and installing the most effective safety barriers and guardrails for your workplace.
+In this guide, we will cover lots of queries and questions around finding, buying and installing the most effective safety guardrails and barriers for your facility.

 You can read the full article or jump ahead to a relevant section: